-The course is designed to improve the English language and academic skills of advanced ESL students.
-Emphasis is placed on the reading and writing skills students must master if they are to succeed in the university setting.
-Such skills include interfacing with a text, reading for information, paraphrasing, summarizing, expressing an opinion, writing essays, and documenting papers (using academic citation).
-Writing skills are developed through modes, prewriting exercises, supervised in-class writing, and peer evaluation/editing.
+This is an English language development course for international students with an emphasis on reading and writing skills used within academic settings.
+These skills include reading for information, paraphrasing, summarizing, expressing an opinion, writing essays, and documenting papers (using academic citation).
 For international students only; to be taken concurrently with GLBL 098.
 This course may be repeated once until the student earns a passing grade; credit is granted for only the semester in which a passing grade is earned.
-The units for this course count as elective (not general studies) units for graduation.
+Beginning fall 2001, the units for this course will not count toward graduation.